MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 ## Install SQL Server
 If SQL Server is not in the bastion environment already, install either SQL Server 2012 (Service Pack 1 or later) or SQL Server 2014.
 The following steps assume SQL 2014.

-1. Make sure you are signed in as *MIMAdmin*.
+1. Make sure you are signed in as MIMAdmin.
 2. Right click on PowerShell and select **Run as administrator**.
 3. Navigate to the directory where the SQL Server setup program is located.
 4. Type the following command.
     ```
     .\setup.exe /Q /IACCEPTSQLSERVERLICENSETERMS /ACTION=install /FEATURES=SQL,SSMS /INSTANCENAME=MSSQLSERVER /SQLSVCACCOUNT="PRIV\SqlServer" /SQLSVCPASSWORD="Pass@word1"   /AGTSVCSTARTUPTYPE=Automatic /AGTSVCACCOUNT="NT AUTHORITY\Network Service" /SQLSYSADMINACCOUNTS="PRIV\MIMAdmin"
     ```

-## Install SharePoint's prerequesites
+## Install SharePoint Foundation 2013

-Using the SharePoint Foundation 2013 with SP1 installer, install SharePoint’s software prerequisites on *PAMSRV*.
+Using the SharePoint Foundation 2013 with SP1 installer, install SharePoint’s software prerequisites on PAMSRV.

 > [!NOTE] This installer requires an internet connection to download the prerequisites.
 And after they are installed, the server will restart.

 1. Right click on PowerShell and select **Run as administrator**.
 2. Change to the directory where SharePoint was unpacked.
-3. Type the following command.
+3. Type the command `.\prerequisiteinstaller.exe`.
-    `.\prerequisiteinstaller.exe`

-## Install SharePoint Foundation 2013
-After the SharePoint prerequisites are installed, install **SharePoint Foundation 2013 with SP1**.
+After the SharePoint prerequisites are installed, install SharePoint Foundation 2013 with SP1.

 1. Right click on PowerShell and select **Run as administrator**.
 2. Change to the directory where SharePoint was unpacked.
-3. Type the following command.
+3. Type the command `.\setup.exe`.
-    `.\setup.exe`
 4. Select the **complete server** type.
 5. After the install completes, select to run the wizard.

-## Configure SharePoint
+### Configure SharePoint
-Run the **SharePoint Products Configuration Wizard** to configure SharePoint.
+Run the SharePoint Products Configuration Wizard to configure SharePoint.

-1. On the **Connect to a server farm** tab, change to create a new server farm.
+1. On the Connect to a Server Farm tab, change to **Create a new server farm**.
 2. Specify **PAMSRV** as the database server for the configuration database, and **PRIV\SharePoint** as the database access account for SharePoint to use.
-3. Specify a password as the farm security passphrase (it will not be used later in this lab environment).
+3. Specify a password as the farm security passphrase (it will not be used later in this walkthrough).
-4. For this test lab environment, accept the rest of the SharePoint configuration wizard default settings to make a single-server farm.
+4. For now, accept the rest of the SharePoint configuration wizard default settings to make a single-server farm.
 5. When the configuration wizard completes configuration task 10 of 10, click **Finish** and a web browser will open.
-6. In the Internet Explorer popup, authenticate as *PRIV\MIMAdmin* (or the equivalent domain administrator account) to proceed.
+6. In the Internet Explorer popup, authenticate as the domain administrator (PRIV\MIMAdmin) to proceed.
-7. Start the wizard (within the web app) to configure the SharePoint farm.
+7. Start the wizard within the web app to configure the SharePoint farm.
-8. Select to use the existing managed account (*PRIV\SharePoint*), uncheck to disable any optional services, and click **Next**.
+8. Select to use the existing managed account (PRIV\SharePoint), uncheck to disable any optional services, and click **Next**.
-9. Once the creating a site collection window appears, click **Skip**.
-Then click **Finish**.
+9. Once the Creating a Site Collection Window appears, click **Skip** then **Finish**.

 ## Create a SharePoint Foundation 2013 web application
 After the wizards complete, use PowerShell to create a SharePoint Foundation 2013 Web Application to host the MIM Portal.
-Since this is a test lab environment, SSL will not be enabled.
+Since this walkthrough is for demonstration purposes, SSL will not be enabled.

 1. Right click on SharePoint 2013 Management Shell, select **Run as administrator**, and run the following PowerShell script: